lemonmade/quilt/documentation/features/builds/apps/static.md

 }
 ```

-In addition to the explicit `/` route, and the implicitly-created `/*` and `/products/*` fallback routes (TODO), it would be great if Quilt could statically render all the individual product routes.
+In addition to the explicit `/` route, and the implicitly-created `/*` and `/products/*` fallback routes, it would be great if Quilt could statically render all the individual product routes.
 However, because the route is dynamic, Quilt needs some information from you to teach it what routes should be built.
 You can do this by adding a `renderStatic` function to the dynamic route, which should return an array of strings (or a promise for an array of strings) that will match this dynamic pattern:

 ```tsx
 // app/foundation/Routes/Routes.tsx